This Tuesday, The OU Campus Greens will stage a rally from noon

 The Ohio Division of Mines and Reclamations acted recklessly and

-illegally in granting the #6 permit before conducting a geological
+illegally in granting the #6 permit before conducting a geological study

 to determine its impacts on Dysart Woods.